twpayne/chezmoi/HOW-TO.md

     .work # only manage .work on work-laptop
     {{- end }}

+Patterns can be excluded by prefixing them with a `!`, for example:

+    f*
+    !foo

+will ignore all files beginning with an `f` except `foo`.

 ## Create a config file on a new machine automatically

 `chezmoi init` can also create a config file automatically, if one does not